hannesdelbeke/maya-module-template/README.md

 ### Module

 A module let's you change the Maya environment, without changing your Maya installation.
 e.g. add resources, plugins, environment paths, ...
+We use this to register our plugin with Maya in a modular way: When the user registers the module, everything else is automatically hooked up.

 - the MyModule directory contains the module files.
 - the icons, plug-ins, presets, and scripts subdirectories are the default directories that Maya expects to find in a module.
 You can choose to use different directories or multiple directories in your module, but you will need to specify these in the (.mod) module description file.